Adarshit007/grid/README.md

 # grid
-Grid--> Create a gallery using grid and it  should be responsive
+Grid-->Create a website using grid template given from the dribble